tuwukee/tuwukee.github.io/_posts/2023-01-30-fiber-based-async-background-job-processor.markdown

 title:  "Fiber based async background job processor"
 date:   2023-01-30 21:37:00 +0100
 categories: ruby fibers
+description: Justification of the idea of fiber based async background job processor and implementation
 ---

 *This is part 2 of the series about Fibers.
 The first part is [here]({% post_url 2023-01-29-fibers-and-ruby %}).*